-WordPress.com is for people that don’t want to install the CMS on their own server.
+WordPress.com is for people that don’t want to install WordPress on their own server.
 You sign up and get a domain name like mycompany.wordpress.com.
 While this can be an easy and maintenance-free way to get started it's not a good long term solution.

 If you don’t care about the URL your site lives on or you don't want to customize your site then WordPress.com is a good choice.
 If you want to add plugins and make money from your website then go with WordPress.org.

-Think long and hard about the two choices before you begin blogging.
+Think long and hard about the two choices before you begin writing blog posts.
 Making the wrong decision will cost you in the long run.

 Mistake #10 – Using a default favicon

 In case you didn't know, a favicon is a little icon in the tab of your browser that displays when you visit a website.
 The default favicon on most WordPress themes should be changed as soon as possible.
 This helps your brand by putting your logo in all as many places as possible.
 And it looks a lot more professional.

 Changing the favicon is a different process on every theme so check the documentation that came with yours.

 Go for a 32×32 pixel PNG or ICO file.